rixx/books.rixx.de/data/reviews/n-k-jemisin/the-hundred-thousand-kingdoms/index.md

 related_books:
 - book: patrick-rothfuss/the-name-of-the-wind
   text: Protagonists elevated to a place beyond their station where they have to learn and prove themselves.
+- book: robert-jackson-bennett/city-of-stairs
+  text: A colonialising empire and god wars.
 review:
   date_read:
   - 2019-11-15